rasulkhanbayov/Database-I/README.md

 !!!
 Attention !!!
 -----------------
-ELTE has a firewall, so you can connect to the databases from outside ELTE                   <-- Technical info domain only with ssh tunneling see details in ssh_tunnel.pdf or ssh_SqlDeveloper.pdf.
+ELTE has a firewall, so you can connect to the databases from outside ELTE                   <-- Technical info <br />
+domain only with ssh tunneling see details in ssh_tunnel.pdf or ssh_SqlDeveloper.pdf.
 =====================================================================================
 SOME WORDS ABOUT YOUR ACCOUNTS IN THE UNIVERSITY, JUST TO MAKE THIS CLEAR !!!